eda-ricercatore/gulyas-scripts/notes/deadlines.md

-+ VECoS 2019, 13th International Conference on Verification and Evaluation of Computer and Communication Systems
++ VECoS, International Conference on Verification and Evaluation of Computer and Communication Systems
 	- Part of the 3rd World Congress on Formal Methods
 	- http://vecos-world.org/2020/
 	- ~~http://vecos.ensta-paristech.fr/2019/index.html~~